 The plastic-free revolution is just beginning, and I think there’s certainly scope for a much wider range of solutions in this area as well as for more robust and competitively-priced products to help bring plastic-free shopping into the mainstream.
 But if consumers demand more plastic-free products, they will appear!

 We’d love to hear from you with your own suggestions for eliminating or reducing plastic on your travels!
-Get in touch with via the Nature Travels Facebook page or Instagram us a picture of your favourite product “in action” from your trip!
+Get in touch with via the Nature Travels Facebook page or tag us in an Instagram picture (@naturetravelsltd) of your favourite product “in action” from your trip!